 Hans Wigzell, M.D., Ph.D., has served as a member of our Board since June 2010.
-He currently serves as chair of the research and development committee and as a member of the nominating and corporate governance committee of the Board.
+He currently serves as chair of the research and development committee and as a member of the audit committee and nominating and corporate governance committee of the Board.

 In the past five years, Dr. Wigzell has served as a director of Probi AB and currently serves as a director of RaySearch Laboratories AB, Swedish Orphan Biovitrum AB, and Valneva SE (a successor to Intercell AG).
 Since 2006, Dr. Wigzell has served as chairman of Karolinska Development AB, a company listed on the NASDAQ OMX Stockholm market that selects, develops and seeks ways to commercialize promising new Nordic lifescience innovations.
 Previously, he was the president of the Karolinska Institute, a medical university, from 1995 to 2003, and was general director of the National Bacteriological Laboratory in Stockholm from 1987 to 1993.
 Dr. Wigzell is chairman of the board of the Stockholm School of Entrepreneurship.
 He is an elected member of several national academies, including the Swedish Royal Engineering Academy, Sweden; the Royal Academy of Science, Sweden; the Danish Academy of Arts and Letters; the American Academy of Arts and Sciences; the Finnish Science Society; and the European Molecular Biology Organization.
 In addition to serving as president of the Karolinska Institute, his academic career includes being Chairman of the Nobel Prize Committee, and the Karolinska Institute and Distinguished External Advisory Professor of Ehime University, Japan.
 Additionally, Dr. Wigzell was appointed Chairman of the Nobel Assembly in 2000.
 Our nominating and corporate governance committee believes that Dr. Wigzell’s experience serving in leadership roles in various scientific and biotechnology institutions and companies in countries around the world qualifies him to serve as a member of the Board.